Come in. Stay a while. We will work through this together.

 Some belong to a country.

-We Chose Repair is a contemporary literary poetry collection that moves through family fracture, national division, addiction and recovery, religious trauma, generational silence, and the quiet courage of staying present when leaving would feel easier.
+We Chose Repair is a contemporary literary poetry collection rooted in lived experience, moving through family fracture, national division, addiction and recovery, religious trauma, generational silence, and the quiet courage of staying present when leaving would feel easier.

 These poems bear witness to:

-Written with moral clarity and emotional intelligence, this collection does not deny harm.
+Written with moral clarity and emotional intelligence, this collection is intimate, socially conscious, and emotionally unflinching.
+It does not deny harm.
 It names it.

 But it does not stop there.